- About Us

-- Gain Access to a diverse pipeline of up and coming, well-vetted scalable nonprofit initiatives through the Exchange Funder Working Groups, funder networks, online at the S&I 100 and SIF Registry, and in “real time” at the Exchange Annual Conference, Symposium, and other convenings.
+- Gain access to a diverse pipeline of up-and-coming, well-vetted, scalable nonprofit initiatives through Funder Working Groups, funder networks, online at the S&I 100, and in “real time” at the Exchange Annual Conference.

-- Nominate grantees to the Exchange funding platforms, Funder Working Groups, and venues such as the Business Plan Competition.
+- Nominate initiatives to the Exchange funding platforms, Funder Working Groups, and venues such as the Business Plan Competition.